 6.4H.1.3 Time alignment error for intra-band UL contiguous CA with UL MIMO

-For intra-band UL contiguous CA and UE(s) with multiple transmit antenna connectors supporting UL MIMO, this requirement applies as specified in 6.4D.3: The time alignment error (TAE) is defined as the average frame timing difference between any two transmissions on different transmit antenna connectors for each CC.
+For intra-band UL contiguous CA and UE(s) with multiple transmit antenna connectors supporting UL MIMO, this requirement applies as specified in clause 6.4D.3: The time alignment error (TAE) is defined as the average frame timing difference between any two transmissions on different transmit antenna connectors for each CC.
 For UE(s) with multiple transmit antenna connectors, the Time Alignment Error (TAE) shall not exceed 130 ns.

 6.4H.1.4 Coherent UL MIMO requirement for intra-band UL contiguous CA with UL MIMO

-For UE supporting intra-band UL contiguous CA and UL MIMO, the coherent UL MIMO requirement are specified on each CC as in 6.4D.4.
+For UE supporting intra-band UL contiguous CA and UL MIMO, the coherent UL MIMO requirement are specified on each CC as in clause 6.4D.4.

 << Next change >>